 How to Create a Hero Image with Tailwind CSS

 On many modern websites, there are usually one or several hero images.
 These are large photos and often take up space at the top of the page.
 The purpose of hero images is to highlight the website’s purpose in a concise way.
-The example below shows you how to create a typical hero image with Tailwind CSS.
+The example below shows you how to create a typical hero image (with some text and a button in the foreground) by using Tailwind CSS.

 Screenshot: